 If you only do the wine tasting, they will make it next to the shop.
 We had lunch, so the wine tasting was actually a wine pairing.

 - Tasting menu with 3 wines for €59.
 This is available only for lunch, Monday to Friday.

 - Classic Menu with 4 courses and 4 wine pairings. €65

 - Traditional menu with 5 courses and Classic Menu with 4 courses and 4 wine pairings. €75

 They also have a separate Tartufo meal option, and they charge by weight and season.
 I asked and it was very expensive due to the low rain, hence the low truffle production during fall 2021.
 It was about an extra €100 ticket...
 I passed.

 Note: Although they did not have vegetarian options, they offered substitutes.
 I wasn't a fan of the Vegan Burger option, not to pair my wine, so I went for the classic Piedmontese Plin pasta, they made a vegetarian plin for us.

 These guys at Marrone have great wine and an amazing outdoor terrace that will take your wine-tasting experience to the next level.

 We did not eat in their restaurant but the menu looked fantastic.

-Probably the least enticing experience, but the view is breathtaking.
-If you which to go and have a relaxing wine tasting experience at a table with friends without too many explanations, go for it!
-Sometimes you are in the mood for just that!
+It is probably the least enticing experience, but the view is breathtaking.
+If you wish to go and have a relaxing wine-tasting experience at a table with friends without too many explanations, go for it!
+Sometimes, you are in the mood for just that!